 and a Boss BR-8 digital 8 track that recorded on popular Zip disks of that time.
 At first I did not believe the sound quality of the BR-8 would be good enough.
 I was wrong.
 The sounds I got were wonderful !

-I did a lot of recording again to create Love Songs.
-By this time I used a 27 inch iMac running Cubase Pro 8.
+I did a lot of recording again in 2010.
+In that time I used a 27 inch iMac running Cubase Pro 8.
 Cubase records both MIDI and audio.
-Click 2010 to listen.
+Click Sherman’s Music and play the 2010 library to listen.

 It was a big project to rescue my heritage audio cassettes before they got so old that they would no longer play.
 The 45 year old, high quality cassettes all worked perfectly.
-You can enjoy the music I made Way Back When by clicking 1963 in the menu at top of the page.
+You can enjoy the music I made Way Back When by clicking Sherman’s Music and then choose a song in the 1963 library.

-2016 New Things are song inspirations that my Muses brought to me.
+In 2016 are New Things—song inspirations my Muses brought me.
 To record them I would sit down, empty my mind of any music hit the RECORD button and just play.
-These song ideas were not pre-planed music events—they just came out of me without thinking of what to play first.
+New Things are not pre-planed music events—they just came out of me without thinking of what to play first.

 2018 Meditations are a combination of 2016 New Things and the sounds of nature.
 The music is mixed way “back” so that the nature sounds can take the lead role.
 The nature sounds are waves breaking, a gurgling brook and wind in the trees.